seas-yoselyn/BC_Nexus/Create the Input Datafiles/ReadMe_CofigurationFileForCLEWsy.md

-CLEWsy model shell builder configuration file structure exaplined as follows:
+# CLEWsy model shell builder

+Configuration file (.yaml) structure exaplined as follows:

 # Model Name
 This is a MoManI interface requirement and the model name here must match the model name in MoManI.
 Insignificant syntax for otoole interace usage.